 I can't get past the initial "Please wait..." screen :(

 Living on Queen Elizabeth's realm, aren't you?
 Nothing we can do about that right now, sorry.
 But setting up a proxy might do the trick!

 You may have to wait until all of the movie data (cover, summary, length, etc...) is retrieved.
 Sometimes it may be something else!

-Our efforts are currently towards making the best desktop app for watching torrent movies.
-So launching versions for other devices is not in our inmediate roadmap.
+Our efforts are currently towards improving our existing applications for watching torrent movies.
+So launching versions for other platforms is not in our immediate roadmap.

 I have a question that is not listed here, were should I go?

 You could ask your question on our forum, that's where our developers are trying to answer every question.
 And when they don't have time to help you, someone else from our community might be able to point you in the right direction.